 Fibre Connect Waiver

-Subject to paragraph 5, for each Fibre Connect Eligible Order that is completed by nbn during the Term, nbn will apply a full Waiver of any FTTN/C Fibre Upgrade Installation Chargethat would have, but for this letter, applied to that Fibre Connect Eligible Order (each a Fibre Connect Waiver).
+Subject to paragraph 5, for each Fibre Connect Eligible Order that is completed by nbn during the Term, nbn will waive:

+any FTTN/C Fibre Upgrade Installation (1 Port NTD) Charge; and

+$200 of any FTTN/C Fibre Upgrade Installation (4 Port NTD) Charge,

+that would have, but for this letter, applied to that Fibre Connect Eligible Order (each a Fibre Connect Waiver).

 Downgrade and Disconnection Limits

-If, across a given Observation Period, the number of your organisation’s Observed Downgrade Events exceed the Total Downgrade Limit with Rollover, nbn may charge, and your organisation must pay, an FTTN/C Fibre Upgrade Installation Charge for each Excess Downgrade Event.
+If, across a given Observation Period, the number of your organisation’s Observed Downgrade Events exceed the Total Downgrade Limit with Rollover, nbn may charge, and your organisation must pay, for each Excess Downgrade Event, either:

+A FTTN/C Upgrade Installation (1 Port NTD) Charge; or

+the $200 portion of a FTTN/C Fibre Upgrade Installation (4 Port NTD) Charge,

+(as determined to be applicable by nbn), in each case that is otherwise waived under paragraph 4.